 Students enrolled in your district for the sole purpose of attending Running Start, with a signed 'Intent to Home School' form on file or who are enrolled in a Private School but are enrolled for Running Start, must be reported in CEDARS.
+CEDARS District Student File (B), Element B23 - Is Student a Home-Schooled Student Attending Class Part Time? must be submitted with a valid value identifying the student as a home-school student.
 If these students are attending Running Start classes, they are choosing to access public education and therefore must fill out the required district enrollment paperwork, be assigned an SSID, and be reported in CEDARS.